att-circ-contrl/KioskStation/README.md

 * `datasheets` -- Vendor-supplied datasheets.
 Under vendor copyright.
 * `drawings-ext` --
-CAD files and screenshots for the "Version 1" Kiosk Station (superseded by the "Version 2" kiosk station).
+CAD files and screenshots for various versions of the Kiosk Station.
+Component models and documentation provided by third-party component vendors are under vendor copyright.
 * `drawings` -- Assorted mechanical drawings.
 * `manual` --
 LaTeX source and PDF output for the kiosk user manual (incomplete).